 Our professionally trained instructors create this curriculum specifically for the Theatre for Tots program at the Wood Theater.
 Our head instructor, Erin Dove, uses the style of differentiated instruction to ensure that children of all ages and skill levels can successfully participate in the program.
 For example, children just participating in week two will not be confused or further behind than children that also participated in week one.
 Curriculum will be provided to parents before the program begins to make families aware of what their children are working on to encourage discussion on their work at the end of each day.

 For the first two years, Theatre for Tots was open for children ages 5 to 9, all in one group.
-Many parents expressed that this age group was too wide, as four five year olds are much different developmentally than nine year olds.
-The age range for 2018's program is ages 4 to 9, with two SEPARATE age groups.
+Many parents expressed that this age group was too wide, as four and five year olds are much different developmentally than nine year olds.
+The program’s age range is now 4 to 9, with two SEPARATE age groups.
 One group for age 4, 5 & 6 and a second for ages 7, 8 & 9.
 On certain occasions, the groups may come together to work on specific skills, but will spend the majority of the camp in separate groups.

 Theatre for Tots is an inclusive program for children of all ability levels, be it physical, developmental, and emotional.
 We gladly welcome all children to the program and will work with them to make sure they have the best experience possible.
 If your child has any kind of special need (ex: physical limitation, learning disability, allergy/dietary restriction, etc) please let us know during registration or at the first day of the program so we can provide a safe environment for your child.